Enrollment Policies and Procedures

-Courses which may apply towards a graduate program are numbered 200 and above.
+Courses that may apply towards a graduate program are numbered 200 and above.
 Not all 200-level courses are eligible for graduate credit.
-The 200-level courses that are eligible for graduate credit are included in the Graduate Catalogue course list.
+The 200-level courses that are eligible for graduate credit when taken by graduate students are included in the Graduate Catalogue course list.
+These courses have a different level of expectation for graduate students taking the course than for undergraduate or non-degree students.
 Graduate students enrolled in a 200-level course approved for graduate credit must take the course for graduate credit.
+Undergraduate and non-degree students receive undergraduate credit for these courses, with the exception that undergraduate students may request to take up to 6 credits at the graduate level with prior permission from the Graduate College (http://catalogue.uvm.edu/undergraduate/academicinfo/graduatecourseenrollment/).
 Courses numbered 400 or above are limited to candidates for doctoral degrees; courses numbered 300 to 399 are limited to graduate students unless permission to enroll is given by the appropriate instructor, department or program.

 Generally, full-time graduate students enroll for nine to twelve credit hours per semester, with normal maximum enrollment being fifteen credits per semester and nine hours summer.
 Enrollment in excess of fifteen credits requires written approval from the student's advisor and the Dean of the Graduate College.